 How are grant decisions made?

 All applications for grants will be made to Grantscape, a charity appointed by Airvolution to administer the monies.
-The recently elected community advisory panel will meet to consider the applications submitted and advise Grantscape as to which projects it is recommending for approval.
+The local advisory panel meets each year to consider the applications submitted and advise Grantscape as to which projects it is recommending for approval.